goessner/g2/api/README.md

 <a name="g2+view"></a>
 ### g2.view([x], [y], [scl]) ⇒ <code>object</code>
-Set the view by absolute origin coordinates and scaling factor with respect to device units.
+Set the view by absolute origin coordinates and scaling factor in device units.
 Cartesian flag is not affected.

 **Kind**: instance method of <code>[g2](#g2)</code>
 **Returns**: <code>object</code> - g2